agcyl/bms-ble-reader-electronicx-lifepo/README.md

 ## How to get BLE-data via gatttool

-The general workflow is quite simple:
+The general workflow is quite simple, no pairing to the BMS is required :

 1. Identify the BMS using